This site contains promotional information intended only for healthcare professionals resident in the United Kingdom

 Close

-The content of this website has been produced in line with the MYLOTARG®▼ (gemtuzumab ozogamicin) Summary of Product Characteristics for Great Britain and Northern Ireland.
-For MYLOTARG®▼ (gemtuzumab ozogamicin) and cytarabine Prescribing Information Click here.
+The content of this website has been produced in line with the MYLOTARG® (gemtuzumab ozogamicin) Summary of Product Characteristics for Great Britain and is intended for Healthcare Professionals based in Great Britain.
+For MYLOTARG® (gemtuzumab ozogamicin) and cytarabine Prescribing Information Click here.
 Adverse event reporting information can be found at the bottom of the page.

 MYLOTARG (gemtuzumab ozogamicin), with daunorubicin (DNR) and cytarabine (AraC), is recommended as an option for untreated de novo CD33-positive acute myeloid leukaemia (AML), except acute promyelocytic leukaemia (APL), in people 15 years and over, only if: